 1. Trek the prehistoric ice sheet

 The Greenland ice sheet covers 80% of the country, dating back to 10,000 years at its edges.
-In some places you can walk on this permanent historical monument – a remnant from the last Ice Age – where you'll see snowy mountains, frozen freshwater, and thrilling array of fauna.
-Fun facts: The ice sheet's total area of 695,000 square miles equals 14 times the size of England, and this ice contains 10% of the world's reserves of fresh water.
+In some places you can walk on this permanent historical monument – a remnant from the last Ice Age – where you'll see snowy mountains, frozen freshwater, and a thrilling array of fauna.
+Fun facts: The ice sheet's total area of 695,000 square miles is equal to 14 times the size of England, and this ice contains 10% of the world's reserves of freshwater.

 3. Hop in the hot springs

 The 'yin' to the glaciers' 'yang', Greenland's hot springs are perfect for thawing chilly limbs – and there are hundreds of hot springs scattered throughout the landscape.
 The most popular are the Uunartoq hot springs on the island of Uunartoq (east Greenland) and Disko Island's hot springs, which are a short boat ride away from Illulissat.
 These natural hot springs sit at a cozy 100 degrees Fahrenheit, though some get as hot as 140 degrees!